 You must successfully complete the (CDCM®) core unit before moving on to the (CDCMP®) professional unit.

 Experience of working within a data centre environment is essential.

-Upon completion successful students will have an unrivalled understanding of how to effectively manage the data centre environments to optimise their effectiveness in a more efficient manner to meet the operation demands of the business.
+Upon completion successful learners will have an unrivalled understanding of how to effectively manage the data centre environments to optimise its effectiveness in a more efficient manner whilst meeting the operation demands of the business.

 You will also gain the following: